schroeder-sj/COGS-185-Final/README.md

-Code for Comparison of GRU and LSTM models using Shakespear dataset
+Code for Comparison of GRU and LSTM models using Sherlock Holmes dataset